Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Introduction

-{\bf Paper organization.} In \cref{sec:background}, we introduce notation and review statistical hypothesis testing, covariance operators, and spectral representation learning. \cref{sec:representation_learning} describes an algorithm for learning the partial covariance operator.
-In \Cref{sec:ci_testing}, we present our operator framework for CI testing alongside our main theoretical results. \Cref{sec:related_work} presents related work.
-In \Cref{sec:experiments}, we present numerical experiments that validate our theory.
+{\bf Paper organization.} In \cref{sec:background}, we introduce notation and review statistical hypothesis testing, covariance operators, and spectral representation learning. \cref{sec:representation_learning} presents an algorithm for learning partial covariance operators.
+In \Cref{sec:ci_testing}, we present our operator framework for CI testing alongside our main theoretical results. \cref{sec:experiments} reports numerical experiments. \cref{sec:related_work} reviews related work.
 All proofs are deferred to the appendix.